World Bank

 Village in Accra, Ghana (Dominic Chavez/World Bank).

 Iceland places emphasis on the blue economy in its international development cooperation, including healthy oceans and sustainable use of marine resources.
-This is reflected in Iceland’s cooperation with the World Bank where an increased focus is now on supporting the sustainable and integrated development of ocean resources through a holistic blue economy approach.
-The cooperation consists of four main components: support to the ProBlue trust fund, financing of a fisheries specialist position in the Bank, roster with Icelandic fisheries specialists as well as bilateral cooperation in the Bank’s fisheries projects in West Africa.
+This is reflected in Iceland’s cooperation with the World Bank where the cooperation consists of support to the ProBlue trust fund, financing of a fisheries specialist position in the Bank and access to Icelandic fisheries specialists through the Icelandic Technical Assistance Program.
 Marine pollution is high on the agenda and gets special attention in the ProBlue trust fund, which aligns well with Iceland’s focus on the overall blue economy.

 Iceland emphasizes gender equality in all its development cooperation and has supported ESMAP to bring attention to the importance of promoting gender equality in the geothermal sector.